quocthang0507/advanced-ml-course/README.md

-# Housing Price with Machine Learning methods
+# Advanced Machine Learning course

-This repository is included in Exercise 1 of Advanced Machine Learning course.
+This repository contains many datasets used in the course.